Central Energy Trust Wildbase Recovery

 Esplanade Scenic Railway

-One of the park's most popular attractions since it opened in 1969, this 2.2km miniature railway is run by volunteers, with stations at the playground and near the Lido.
+One of the park's most popular attractions, this 2.2km miniature railway is run by volunteers, with stations at the playground and near the Lido.
 Keep your eyes peeled for their special fun event days and visit esplanaderail.org.nz for more information.

 October to March: 8am-9pm